Denis517-k/denisdpr.github.io/engsummary.md

 highest contribution to the trained model, and that NIR reflection information would be effective in detectiong tomato pestTutaabsolutadamage.

-In the final Chapter 6, we draw conclusions and recommendations based on previous Chapters that focused on the integration of ICT and artificial intelligence techniques to enhance tomato production based on a data driven emerging technological approach.
+In the final Chapter 6 of the work, we draw conclusions and recommendations based on previous Chapters that focused on the integration of ICT and artificial intelligence techniques to enhance tomato production based on a data driven emerging technological approach.